 The move from frameworks to standards

-- From April 2017, the current Apprenticeship frameworks will be replaced with new standards.
+- The current Apprenticeship frameworks are being replaced with new standards

 - Frameworks will be switched off in phases from now, through to 2019/20

 - The new standards are being designed by employer groups/ trailblazers

 - Rather than continuous assessment, they will require an end-point assessment